01Yan/hyyan.github.io/_pages/about.md

   - /about.html
 ---

 I recently graduated with dual Bachelor's degree from Xidian University and Heriot-Watt University and am currently on a gap year.
-My research interests center on exploring the applications of machine learning in practical scenarios, focusing on graph neural networks, large language models, materials discovery, and health.
+My research interests center on exploring the applications of machine learning in practical scenarios, focusing on graph neural networks, large language models, materials discovery, and computational chemistry.
 I am currently applying to PhD programs and aspire to explore diverse fields related to AI in the future.
 Feel free to reach out to me for collaboration or discussion.

 You can find my CV here: [Hongyu Yan's CV](https://github.com/01Yan/hyyan.github.io/raw/master/files/Resume-YAN%20Hongyu.pdf).